waynellincoln/ttentrepreneur/README.md

  Create Main Links for front end - links obtained from categories table (cat_title field)

     **PHP to be used on the navigation.php page

+ Create post table

+ Added static data in posts table

+ Add PHP code to index.php page to let the posts displayed on the home page get their data from the posts table